distribution/distribution/docs/spec/api.md

 }
 ```

-The specified `name` or `tag` were invalid and the delete was unable to proceed.
+The specified `name` or `reference` were invalid and the delete was unable to proceed.